DeltaDynamo/DeltaDynamo.github.io/_blog/java/part1_oops/OOPS.md

 | We want to share state/data across subclasses   | Abstract  |
 | Our class hierarchy is tightly related          | Abstract  |
 | We just want to enforce behavior (API contract) | Interface |

 ---

-Absolutely!
-Let’s demystify **Local Classes** and **Anonymous Classes** in Java.

-These two are often overlooked, but they’re incredibly powerful tools for writing **clean, concise**, and sometimes **context-sensitive** code—especially in event-driven or functional-style programming.

----